Network Security #

 - Secure Protocol(s)/Alternatives: HTTPS, Session Initiation Protocol over TLS (SIPS), Secure Real Time Transport Protocol (SRTP)

-- Scenario Network Time Prococol (NTP)
+- Scenario Network Time Protocol (NTP)

-- Scenario Email Web traffic
+- Scenario Email/Web traffic

 - Scenario FTP